qooxdoo/qooxdoo/qooxdoo/component/skeleton/bom/readme.txt

 can then be further extended.
 Please refer to the script and other documentation for further information.

-short:: is a qooxdoo-contrib style qooxdoo application
+short:: can be used to build low-level qooxdoo applications